 MAT 1313.
-COLLEGE ALGEBRA (3 hours credit) This course includes the study of inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential equations.
+COLLEGE ALGEBRA (3 hours credit) This course includes the study of inequalities; functions; linear and quadratic equations, circles, and their graphs; rational, radical, and higher-order equations; applications; polynomial and rational functions; logarithmic and exponential functions; systems of linear equations.
 Prerequisite: High school algebra and ACT math sub-score of 19 or higher, or MAT 1233 with a grade of "C" or higher.